No see um bites are notorious around the world.

 No see ums are brutes.
 Seriously!
 Although they don’t transmit deadly diseases like mosquitoes, their bites are terrible.
 Learn to protect yourself.

 Don’t be afraid to use various factors to prevent them from biting you.
+If you’re interested in exploring home remedies for no see ums, consider reading this article.

 Sometimes suiting up with a mere repellent isn’t effective, especially if you happen to meet up with a horde of no see ums like this couple was unfortunate to.
 The video of their experience is embedded below.